iurysza/module-graph/README.md

 This plugin generates a [Mermaid](https://github.com/mermaid-js/mermaid) graph for your Gradle project, providing a visual representation of your project's module relationships.
-By illustrating the connections between modules, it makes it easier to grasp your project's structure and interdependencies.
+By illustrating how the parts of the project are connected, it makes it easier to understand the design and how they depend on each other.

 > A diagram about the current system is only useful if it's generated.
 If it is produced by hand it
 > documents the author's belief, not the system.
 Still, important, but not an input for decision